caffeinatednerd/yell-scraper/README.md

 8. [ ] Integrate Facebook scraper
 9. [ ] Create Scraper for other pages mentioned like

+## Misc.
+Targets
+1. [ ] Use Proxy Servers in Python to avoid getting blacklisted

-## Some Other Websites to create Scrapers for
+### Some Other Websites to create Scrapers for
+- Thompsons directory (Easy and Contain Emails + Websites)
 - Google
-- Check a trade
+- Check a trade - Contains no emails (Scraper should Scrape name, website, phone number)
-- Rated people
+- (Abandoned) Rated people - (Cannot custom search, need to select from available options)
-- My builder
+- (Requires Proxy) My builder
-- Thompsons directory